 DataLad can do many things, but one does not need to know every feature in order to make good use of it.
-An extension package equips DataLad with a set of just two commands that cover the most common scenarios for turning one's own data from a pile of files into a structured dataset that tracks the evolution of its content.
+As of version 0.12, one only needs just two commands that cover the most common scenarios for turning one's own data from a pile of files into a structured dataset that tracks the evolution of its content.
 This makes the life of novice users easier, but even Git pros might feel tempted to get a little lazy... just sometimes.
 The extension is available for installation on Linux/Mac/Windows from GitHub.

 This command creates a new dataset.
 It can be run in an empty directory or, if a name for a new dataset is given, a new directory will be created.
 To create a new dataset called "myproject" run: